openstreetmap/openstreetmap-website/CONFIGURE.md

 ## Populating the database

 Your installation comes with no geographic data loaded.
-You can either create new data using one of the editors (iD, JOSM etc) or by loading an OSM extract.
+You can either create new data using one of the editors (iD, JOSM, etc.) or by loading an OSM extract.

 After installing but before creating any users or data, import an extract with [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) and the [``--write-apidb``](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#--write-apidb_.28--wd.29) task.